preciofishbone/OmniaDocsG2/working-with-processes-v7/processes-library-settings-v7/index.rst

 You add/remove groups and/or users to these fields the same way as other people filds.

-Note that external users that has been invited in the Azure AD can be added here as well.
+Note that external users that has been invited in Entra ID can be added here as well.
 Users invited this way can log in with their own Microsoft 365 account.